mynodebtc/mynode/SYSTEM_NOTES.md

 ## Lightning Terminal

 - The Lightning Terminal password is randomized when it is installed.
 You can view it via the Lightning page.
-- The password may be updated to your myNode password in future version.
+- The password may be updated to your myNode password in future versions.

 ## Thunderhub